Saltsjöbanan: History

+21st century

 Due to the Slussen reconstruction project, the section between Henriksdal and Slussen was closed in 2016, making Henriksdal the temporary western terminus with a rail replacement bus running there.
-The line will be reopened when the reconstruction of Slussen is finished, possibly in 2026.
+The line will be reopened when the reconstruction of Slussen is finished, planned for 2028.

-From January 2023 into Spring 2024, the complete Saltsjöbanan will be closed, with trains being replaced by buses.
-During the 15-month-closure, passing loops will be added at Fisksätra and Tattby stops, Värmdovägen road bridge near Sickla stop will be rebuilt and Sickla stop itself is modified to provide passenger interchange to Stockholm Tunnelbana's future Blå linje branch to Nacka.
+From January 2023 until December 2024, the entire Saltsjöbanan was closed, with trains being replaced by buses.
+During the nearly two-year closure, passing loops were added at Fisksätra and Tattby stations, the Värmdövägen bridge near Sickla was rebuilt, and Sickla station was modified to provide a passenger interchange to Stockholm Metro's future Blue Line branch to Nacka.
+Train services will partially resume on 15 December 2024, with service operatingbetween Saltsjö-Järla and Saltsjöbaden, and on the branch between Igelboda and Solsidan.